 How Much Does Small Business IT Support Cost in Connecticut?

-• A predictable monthly fee, usually billed per user or per device, that covers monitoring, patching, helpdesk access, and sometimes security tools.
+Managed services (MSP): A predictable monthly fee, usually billed per user or per device, covering monitoring, patching, helpdesk access, and often basic security tools.
+Small‑business pricing commonly runs $75–$200/user/month.
+MSPs pay off when downtime is costly and you want fewer surprise bills; they convert emergency fees into a steady expense.

 Why did one quote cost twice as much as another?

-Three practical differences usually explain a big price gap.
+Three practical differences usually explain a big price gap:

 What hidden fees should I watch for?

-• Hardware procurement markups.
-If your provider buys routers, NAS devices, or workstations, ask whether they charge MSRP, add a reseller fee, or quote a flat procurement charge.
+- Hardware procurement markups: If your provider buys routers, NAS devices, or workstations, ask whether they charge MSRP, add a reseller fee, or quote a flat procurement charge.

 How should I start if I'm not sure what I need?